 - Plastic tweezers, ball scoopers, anything that promotes fine motor skills (such as this tool kit)

 Many kids with autism are entertained by just watching sensory-pleasing items with color, texture, and shine.
 Sensory bottles are yet another winter activity for kids with autism with very simple assemblage required.
 Find a clear water bottle with a screw-on cap.
 Next, put wintery glitter and snowflake confetti in the bottle.
 Use a drop or two of blue food coloring if desired, fill with water, screw the cap on, and shake it up.
-(Sealing the cap with glue is a good idea for kiddos who might be tempted to open it.)
+(Sealing the cap with glue is a good idea for children who might be tempted to open it.)

 - Clear water bottle